-Accounts payable at St. Paul's generally come in two forms: bills received through the mail and presentation of requests by members, clergy, and staff to repay them for expenses they paid on behalf of the church.
+Accounts payable at St. Paul's generally come in two forms: bills received through E-mail or US Mail and presentation of requests by members, clergy, and staff to repay them for expenses they paid on behalf of the church.

-The Treasurer is authorized to approve check requests and submit the request and supporting documentation to the Bookkeeper for payment of bills received that are for recurring budgeted expenses, such as the utility and phone bills.
+The Treasurer is authorized to approve check requests with supporting documentation for payment of bills received.
 In the absence of the Treasurer, one of the wardens may also approve and submit these recurring expenses to the Bookkeeper for payment.
+For payments intended to be made by electronic funds transfer, a different form requiring approval by the Rector, treasurer, and another authorized signer must be used before funds are disbursed.

-In extraordinary circumstance, vestry members, committee chairs, or program leads with oversight for these areas may request a report from the Treasurer detailing expenses by budget line item or can use budget reports they receive every month to monitor whether these expenses are running over or under budget.
+In extraordinary circumstances, Vestry members with oversight for these areas may request a report from the Treasurer detailing expenses by budget line item or can use budget reports they receive every month to monitor whether these expenses are running over or under budget.
 Using the monthly income / expense statements is the preferred method to manage performance against budget and maximizes the limited time our bookkeeper is available to us.

-The bookkeeper will put bills that are of a one-time or special nature in the Treasurer's box in the Finance office for approval and payment by the Bookkeeper.
-The Treasurer or wardens must review the bill and, if appropriate, approve the expense by signing and dating the request, and place it in the Bookkeeper's mailbox in the Finance Office.
-If the bookkeeper or program lead is presented with a bill for an item not authorized they must immediately report that to the Treasurer and Senior Warden.
+The bookkeeper will put bills that are of a one-time or special nature in the Treasurer's box in the Finance office for approval.
+If the bookkeeper is presented with an invoice or reimbursement request from staff or a parishioner for an expense not previously authorized, they must immediately report that to the Rector and Treasurer.
 In cases where a person has obligated St. Paul's funds without proper authorization, they may be held personally liable for those expenses.